tb-dhk/matrix-vault/vault/development/dev diaries/misc/matrix.md

 # how does **matrix** work?
 **matrix** is a website made with react router (frontend) and an obsidian vault (backend). both are hosted on vercel, the latter as a blob.

-in simpler terms, i made the website with react, and the posts in obsidian. then i put both of these onto vercel to let everyone enjoy!
+in simpler terms, i made the website with react, and the posts in obsidian. then i put both of these onto vercel for everyone to enjoy!
 # why not use obsidian sync or a similar digital garden maker?
 similar reasons for why i didn't just use wix or blogger - i didn't like the idea of having a pre-made layout. i wanted something basic and simple, not optimised for efficiency. i wanted it to feel cozy, raw and personal to me.
 # if this is *your* personal blog, how are other people supposed to use it?